 Microeconomics and Macroeconomics

 Microeconomics is the study of individual markets.
-For example, it will deal with the effect of a price change on the demand and for a good.
-Microeconomic decision makers are producers and consumers (who directly involve in markets)
+For example: studying the effect of a price change on the demand for a good.
+Microeconomic decision makers are producers and consumers (who directly operate in markets)

-Macroeconomics is the study of an entire economy as a whole.
-So, it deals with, for example, the total size of the economy or the unemployment rate, among other things.
-Macroeconomic decisions are made by the government of the particular economy a town, state or country)
+Macroeconomics is the study of an entire economy, as a whole.
+Examples include studying the total size of the economy or the unemployment rate, among other things.
+Macroeconomic decisions are made by the government of the particular economy – a town, state or country)

 The Role of Markets in Allocating Resources

 Resource allocation: the way in which economies decide what goods and services to provide, how to produce them and who to produce them for.

 These questions- what to produce, how to produce, and for whom to produce – are termed ‘the basic economic questions’.
 In short, resource allocation is the way in which economies solve the three basic economics questions.

 Market is any set of arrangement that brings together all the producers and consumers of a good or service, so they may engage in exchange.
 Example: a market for soft drinks.